NES3505 : Research Project

 Teaching Rationale And Relationship

-Lectures will introduce the module, develop their critical evaluation skills and inform students of the format of their final project report and scientific conference presentation.
+Lectures will introduce the module, and enable to students to develop their critical evaluation skills.
+The initial lectures will inform students of the format of their final project report and scientific conference presentation.

-Allowing students to conduct an analytical, field, laboratory, or desk-based research project will further increase their organisational, time management and planning skills through conducting an independent literature-based or scientific investigation.
-It will give students the opportunity to put into practice skills developed at previous stages of study, which may include planning and costing an investigation; devising a suitable methodology and approach; collecting, analysing and interpreting data and presenting their work in a concise format.
-The practical and tutorial sessions in MST1204 Academic and Professional Skills for the Biosciences that students will have all received prior to undertaking this module will have provided them with a thorough theoretical and classroom-based preparation for independent field, laboratory, desk- or literature-based study.
+Where appropriate for the individual research question under investigation, the research project will allow students to conduct an analytical, field, laboratory, or desk-based research project that will further increase their organisational, time management and planning skills through conducting an independent literature-based or scientific investigation.
+It will give students the opportunity to put into practice and data analytical skills developed at previous stages of study, which may include planning and costing an investigation; devising a suitable methodology and approach; collecting, analysing and interpreting data and presenting their work in a concise format.

 Assessment Methods